grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### They try to run from the sub with the ram)

 The hum of the electric motors came back up, and the _Prospect_ steadily moved on.
 Percy sat with Chips at the sonar station and listened to the sound of the pursuing sub's screws off in the distance.
-The signal grew very weak as the submarine got off to the far end of their search circle, but grew stronger as they returned towards their starting point.
-Percy continually marked their track on the navigation chart according their range finding calculations.
+The signal grew very weak as the sub with the ram reached the far end of their search circle, but grew stronger as they returned towards their starting point.
+Percy continually marked their track on the navigation chart according the ranges Chips calculated.

 "We're not out of this yet," Percy said to Chips, "they're moving fast.
 Makes it easy to track 'em, but their next search circle will almost certainly be the other side of a figure-eight, directly the opposite direction of their first -- and directly towards us."